 The GNCC reserves the right to honor any remuneration payments linked to pre-existing legally binding obligations, in compliance with applicable laws, regulations, and the terms of individual contractual agreements.
-"Legacy Payments" refer to any form of compensation, benefits, or obligations that are due to current or former Executives or Board Members, under the terms of contractual agreements, compensation plans, or policies that were entered into prior to this policy coming into effect.
-This is provided i) that the terms of the payment were consistent with the remuneration policy at the time they were awarded and ii) at a time when the individual was not a Member of the Board of Directors / of the Executive Committee of the Company.
+'Legacy Payments' refer to any form of compensation, benefits, or obligations that are due to current or former Executives or Board members, under the terms of contractual agreements, compensation plans, or policies that were entered into prior to this Remuneration Policy 2025 coming into effect.
+This is provided that the terms of the payment were consistent with i) the Remuneration Policy applicable at the time they were awarded or ii) the terms applicable at a time when the individual was not a member of the Board / of the Executive Committee of the Company.
+Any such Legacy Payments will be reported in the Remuneration Report.